At Alert Level 2, any club running events has a strong responsibility to keep both themselves, the venue staff, and the attendees safe.

 If you can meet all the guidelines, run your event!

-If you event can meet the New Zealand COVID-19 Alert Levels restrictions, the current MBIE and Hospitality NZ guidelines, and these guidelines, then your event should be able to proceed.
+If you event can meet the New Zealand COVID-19 Alert Levels restrictions, and these guidelines, then your event should be able to proceed.

 Whatever you do, just remember to keep yourselves, your attendees, and your event safe.